 What are the benefits for tenants?

-Once housed, tenants of Common Ground, will be able to access a range of support services to sustain their tenancy and improve their wellbeing, including supports for employment, workforce training, education, or support to address long-term issues, such as alcohol and other drug addiction services.
+Once housed, tenants of Common Ground, will be able to access a range of support services to sustain their tenancy and improve their health and wellbeing, including supports for employment, workforce training, education and long-term supports.

-How long can people stay at the Common Ground?
+How long can people stay at Common Ground?

 Show moreMandurah Common Ground is not crisis accommodation or temporary housing.
-It provides permanent supportive housing to people experiencing ongoing homelessness, rough sleeping and/or are earning a low income, for the duration of their need.
-This includes people who choose Common Ground to age in place, giving older people the support they need to live safely, independently, and comfortably, in the place they want, for as long as possible.
+It will provide permanent supportive housing to tenants for the duration of their need.
+This includes people who choose Common Ground to age in place.

-The Department of Housing and Works is working closely with the City of Mandurah, local residents, business owners and service providers to ensure the Common Ground will become an integral part of the community.
+The Department of Housing and Works and the Department of Communities are working closely with the City of Mandurah, local residents, business owners and service providers to ensure Common Ground will become an integral part of the community.

 How can I apply to live at Common Ground?

-Show moreOnce construction is complete, Mandurah Common Ground will be managed by a Community Housing Organisation, responsible for property and tenancy management, including receiving and reviewing applications for tenancy.
-This process to identify this organisation is underway.
+Show moreOnce construction is complete, Mandurah Common Ground will be managed by a Community Housing Organisation, which will be responsible for property and tenancy management functions, including receiving and reviewing applications for tenancy.